 5. Manga for the Beginner by Christopher Hart

-So many teens and tweens are into drawing Manga characters, and Christopher Hart’s books come highly recommended.
-They come with step-by-step instructions that are easy to follow.
-Your child is sure to be proud of their Manga drawings when following this book.
+So many teens and tweens are into drawing manga characters, and Christopher Hart’s books come highly recommended.
+He provides step-by-step instructions that are easy to follow.
+Your child is sure to be proud of their manga drawings when following this book.

 This drawing guide is designed for both teachers and students, providing a great opportunity to collaborate and create in the classroom.